 Here you can: (a) write about what you saw and did during the practice; (b) analyse your strengths and weaknesses observed during everyday clinical work; or (c) think what you would like to and are able to improve in yourself, family medicine practice or the healthcare system in general.
 As a second task, record a consultation with your patient and evaluate it according to the worksheet consultation.
 The recording will help you to fill in the worksheets.
-Don't submit the recording with your logbook.
+Consultation worksheet is mandatory to submit aswell.